-If a Future Professional receives five (5) coaching sessions, they may receive a suspension of 5 scheduled school days.
+If a Future Professional receives five (5) coaching sessions, they may receive a suspension of five (5) scheduled school days.
 On the Future Professional's fifth coaching session, the Future Professional Advisor will create a plan of action to be followed.
 After a Future Professional has received a five-school-day suspension, the Future Professional may only receive two (2) more coaching sessions.
 On the seventh coaching session, the Future Professional may be terminated from the school.
-If a behavior is sufficiently severe or repeated, a Future Professional may be terminated without notice.
 If a behavior is sufficiently severe or repeated, a student may be terminated without notice, even if the behavior is listed as a coachable violation.

-The School reserves the right to place a student on suspension pending an investigation into violations of the advisory policy
+The School reserves the right to place a student on suspension pending an investigation into violations of the advisory policy.